List of onshore wind farms

 This is a list of the largest onshore wind farms that are currently operational, rated by generating capacity.
 Also listed are onshore wind farms with notability other than size, and largest proposed projects.

 Largest operational onshore wind farms

 This is a list of the onshore wind farms that are larger than 250 MW in current nameplate capacity.
 Many of these wind farms have been built in stages, and construction of a further stage may be continuing at some of these sites.

-The Gansu Wind Farm in China is the largest wind farm in the world, with a target capacity of 20,000 MW by 2020.
+The Gansu Guazhou Wind Farm in China is the largest wind farm in the world, with a target capacity of 20,000 MW by 2020.